Sugar Express a sweet ride aboard a steam train

 The train was clean and the seats comfortable, and the ride through cane country was smooth.
 Rest rooms were comfortable and clean, though not spacious enough to allow persons with disabilities.
 The passenger cars are vintage, as the organizers explained in advance, dating to a time when little thought was given to such accessibility.

 The train’s crew was polite and accommodating, answering questions about the train and the cane fields when asked.
-Complimentary muffins were served on the way out; chips and cookies on the way back; bottled water throughout the trip.
+Complimentary muffins were served on the way out; chips and cookies on the way back; bottled water was available throughout the trip.

 Passengers were free to roam through the cars, and the “open-air” baggage car with its open doors was popular, especially for photographers who lean out to capture No. 148 as it steamed around curves.